Page last updated on: March 27th, 2021

-When king Evinos found out his daughter was missing, he desperately set off in pursuit of her.
-But while he was crossing the river Lykorma, Evinos lost hope.
+When King Evinos learned that his daughter was missing, he set out desperately to find her.
+But as he crossed the Lykorma River, Evinos lost hope.
 So he slaughtered his horses and drowned in the river.

 Marpissa smiled and said wisely: